grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 * Actions using systems integrated with Account IQ; such as [Concurrency Monitoring](https://tve.helpdocsonline.com/concurrency-monitoring-introduction), or Adobe Target.

-* Actions to create and process workflows; that are external to Account IQ and not integrated with the Account IQ system.
+* Actions to create and process workflows; that are external to Account IQ and not integrated with Account IQ system.
 For example, an action for channel programmer 'N' to send bulk emails to all the subscribers of MVPD 'C'.

 >[!NOTE]
 >